EvilForge/RasPiLCDproc/README.md

 I found lots of references to how to set all this up but nothing appeared complete for a guide.
 I am trying to document what I have working here, and what all I needed, in one place, because I know that at some point, I'll need it again.

+If you feel like it, feel free to [buy me a coffee!](https://www.buymeacoffee.com/rbef)

 ## Links:
 Awesome link about how the whole custom pin thing was added to LCDProc.
 BUT watch out - that last example uses 0x80 for both the back-light and D7.
 That got me for a while.. see my configs for what worked for me.  https://sourceforge.net/p/lcdproc/discussion/312/thread/00298b2f/